Learning Abroad Center

 This course will also consider the critical involvement of youth in agriculture.
 Despite improvements in agricultural productivity, the future of Moroccan agriculture is uncertain.
 While climate change is a clear threat, diminishing interest in agriculture among Morocco's youth is a growing concern.
 Youth ages 15–26 years old comprise about 26% of the country's population.
 The migration of youth from rural areas has accelerated in recent years.
 You will speak with groups working with young Moroccans and, if possible, with young people themselves, to understand their concerns and the challenges they encounter.

-Students with an interest in food systems, climate change, agriculture, sustainability, climate change, youth engagement, and climate policy are encouraged to apply.
+If you have an interest in food systems, climate change, agriculture, sustainability, climate change, youth engagement, and climate policy, you are encouraged to apply.

 Program Model